StuartHa/ReadingList/README.md

 by James Shore, Shane Warden

 Programming Pearls (2nd Edition) by Jon Bentley

+The Practical Pocket Guide to Account Planning May 15, 2013 by Chris Kocek and Lin Zagorski

 Programming Language Pragmatics, Third Edition by Michael L. Scott